 Advocacy Advocate for sustainable well-being, build capacity and advance social justice for clients and communities, and create innovative solutions in complex social contexts.

-Diversity Engage with diverse populations from positions of cultural humility and respect for identity, embracing a commitment to culturally competent and responsive services; and
+Diversity Engage with diverse populations from positions of cultural humility and respect for identity, embracing a commitment to culturally responsive services; and

 Communication Demonstrate effective written and oral communication across diverse client and social service systems.